-The Company's principal financial liabilities comprise of borrowings, Irade and other payables, lease liabilities and other financial liabilities.
-The main purpose of these financial flabilities is to finance and support the operations of the Company.
-The Company's principal financial assets include trade and other receivables and cash and cash equivalents that derive directly from its operations.
+The Company's principal financial liabilities comprise of borrowings, trade and other payables, lease liabilities and other financial liabilities.
+The main purpose of these financial liabilities is to finance and support the operations of the Company.
+The Company's principal financial assets include trade and other receivables and cash and cash equivalents that derive directly

 The Company's business activities are exposed to a variety of risks including liquidity risk, credit risk and market risk.
-The Company seeks to minimize potential adverse effects of these risks by managing them through a structured process of identification, assessment and prioritization of risks followed by coordinated efforts to monitor, minimize and militigate the impact of such risks on its financial performance and capital.
-For this purpose, the Company has laid comprehensive risk assessment and minimization/mitigation procedures and are reviewed by the management from time to time.
+The Company seeks to minimize potential adverse effects of these risks by managing them through a structured process of identification, assessment and prioritization of risks followed by coordinated efforts to monitor, minimize and mitigate the impact by the management from time to time.
 These procedures are reviewed to ensure that executive management controls risks by way of properly defined framework.
-The Company does not enter into derivative financial instruments for speculative purposes.
+The Company does rovision for expected credit loss

-(A) Credit risk

-Credit risk

 Credit risk refers to risk of financial loss to the Company if customers or counterparties fail to meet their contractual obligations.
 The Company is exposed to credit risk from its operating

-activities (mainly trade receivables).